bbrownekianda/docs/fields/input/list.md

 ![List properties](images/listproperties.png)

+The **Field type**, List, is shown along with the **Title **of the field,** in the example above Type of Training.

-The options within properties are:
+The options within properties are as follow, check the checkbox to implement:

 - **Show Title** - show the title of the field
 - **Required** - make this field mandatory for users to fill out